StefanIsMe/Lotus-Capital-Hub-Token/Contracts/Polygon zkEVM/readme.md

 3. **IERC20Child.sol**
    - Description: This interface defines the functions that the child ERC20 token contract on the sidechain must implement.
 It extends the `IERC20` interface from the OpenZeppelin library.

+## Token Deployment

+A new version of the token has been deployed for testing purposes.
+The token contract address is `0x889a20ea66c0e4b9069aFd2C50bAdD24493a9473` on the Polygon zkEVM testnet.
+You can view the contract details by clicking [here](https://testnet-zkevm.polygonscan.com/address/0x889a20ea66c0e4b9069aFd2C50bAdD24493a9473).

+Please note that this deployment is for testing purposes only and may not represent the final production version of the token.

+## SideBridge Contract Deployment

+A new version of the SideBridge contract has been deployed for testing purposes.
+The contract address is `0xBcEF7A514e68B235e5Ad3c096B375FDe642bEAeF` on the Polygon zkEVM testnet.
+You can view the contract details by clicking [here](https://testnet-zkevm.polygonscan.com/address/0xBcEF7A514e68B235e5Ad3c096B375FDe642bEAeF).

+Please note that this deployment is for testing purposes only and may not represent the final production version of the SideBridge contract.

 ## Interactions

 1. The `PolygonZkEVM` contract represents the child token on the sidechain and can be deployed on the Polygon zkEVM sidechain.